XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 # Resource Management

-### Do first purchase gem bonus reset?

-> Only on server anniversary which, on Global, is on May.

 ### If I buy multiple Monthly Gem Packages, will it stack?

 > As in more than 30 a day?
 No. It being a 2 month distribution?
 Yes.